 One strategy every WISP should be employing, when it comes to digital marketing, is to invest time and resources in content marketing.
 Whether it’s your blog, social media platforms, forums, videos or other assets, develop engaging and relevant content.
 You should be developing content that will be appreciated by your audience.
 Topics like how-tos, computer safety, parental controls, cybersecurity, and other tips and news articles are good places to start.
 Such type of content is a great way to develop credibility with your target market.
 Your community should recognize your efforts and engage with you even if they aren’t customers yet.
 Once they do that, they’ll think of you seriously when they are considering their internet options.
 This is a more long-term approach but the value is enormous.

-Last but the most important thing to remember – In marketing, one approach never wins.
+Last, but the most important thing to remember: in marketing, one approach never wins.
 A number of touch points are necessary to convert someone into a customer.
 People research you if they’re interested, so the key is to maintain top of mind recall.
-“It takes an average of 8 touches to get an initial meeting (or other conversions) with a new prospect.”

-In other words, having multiple effective marketing strategies is the key to turning people into customers.
+In other words, employing multiple, effective marketing strategies is the key to turning people into customers.